xamarin/dev-days-labs/HandsOnLab/README.md

 ## 9. Build The SpeakersPage User Interface
 It is now time to build the Xamarin.Forms UI.

-1. In `SpeakersPage.cs`, in the constructor, set the `BindingContext` equal to `new SpeakersViewModel()`.
+1. In `Mobile/DevDaysSpeakers/Views/SpeakersPage.cs`, in the constructor, set the `BindingContext` equal to `new SpeakersViewModel()`.
 This connects SpeakersPage with SpeakersViewModel via MVVM.

 ```csharp
 public SpeakersPage()